 Your next stop should be Einstein’s House.
 This is the exact residence that Albert Einstein lived in when he developed the theory of relativity.

 Just across the Nydeggbrucke (Nydegg bridge) which spans the turquoise River Aare, you’ll find the Bern Bear Park.
 This is home to a number of Pyrenean Brown Bears, the symbol of the city.
 In this large riverside park, the bears are free to roam amongst forested areas and caves and swim in a large pool.
 Visitors can watch the bears from behind secure fences.

 If you have more time available and would like more things to do in Bern, we highly recommend visiting Gurten Park which is located just outside the city centre.
-Sitting on a hill which overlooks Bern, this is a great place to come for spectacular views.
-If you are travelling with children, they’ll love the miniature train rides and adventure playground – and the funicular ride to get to the park.
+Sitting on a hill that overlooks Bern, this is a great place to come for spectacular views.
+If you are traveling with children, they’ll love the miniature train rides and adventure playground – and the funicular ride to get to the park.
 Gurten can be reached by tram from the city centre.

 Geneva – City of UN Importance